And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 No, I'm not.

-I have a contract and I have a job, and one of my jobs is to hold politicians' feet to the fire.
+And one of my jobs is to hold politicians' feet to the fire.

 Right now, Donald Trump has set up, I think, a prescription to solve many of America's problems and help you, the American people.

-And I said I'll own the promises Donald Trump made that I asked him so many times about.
+And I said, I'll own the promises Donald Trump made that I asked him so many times about.

-And I'm gonna feel disappointed.
+And I'm going to feel disappointed.

 And I think he'd make a big mistake.